ZONEVICE/ZONECODE/rust/0_commands/cargo/commands.md

 removes built binary file

+# cargo build
+Builds project in debug mode.

 # cargo build [--release]

-build the project optimized for production
+Builds project optimized for production.

 # cargo new <name_of_project> [--bin]

 creates a new rust project

-`--bin` states to create a new application. not a library
+`--bin` states to create a new application.
+Not a library.

 # cargo update